 Can I put previous study towards my degree course?

 You may be able to use other qualifications such as Open University Units or professional qualifications, such as Accreditation of Prior Learning (APL).
-To find out more about APL, email firstname.lastname@example.org, or download the information guide.
+To find out more about the Accreditation of Prior Learning, download the information guide and APL policy or email email@example.com

 How to apply via UCAS: application guide